 Additionally, the Office of the Inspector General found that privately operated prisons have higher rates of assaults (both prisoner on prisoner and prisoner on staff) than do federally run facilities.

-Joseph Margulies writes in This Is the Real Reason Private Prisons Should Be Outlawed that the problem with privatized prison is the companies that build and run private prisons have a financial interest in the continued growth of mass incarceration.
+Joseph Margulies writes in This Is the Real Reason Private Prisons Should Be Outlawed that the problem with privatized prisons is the companies that build and run private prisons have a financial interest in the continued growth of mass incarceration.
 Furthermore, as long as you have private prisons, their corporate leadership will support policies to fill every bed.
 If they don’t…they will go bankrupt.
 They profit by having more people in prison just as companies profit by having more children in foster care.
 Thus, if we expect these private companies to solve the crisis found in prison and foster care, they will simply buy more beds.

 Moreover, the similarities between privatized foster care and privatized prison are vast.
 Nearly every issue discussed in privatized prison could be discussed in privatized foster care.
-We have to realize that there are certain goods and services that should remain primarily in the hands of the government.
+We have to realize that certain goods and services should remain primarily in the hands of the government.
 When we outsource or privatize, the public loses control and oversight.
 We lose accountability, which is clearly evident in privatized foster care.

-Fostering Profits is an example of the loss in accountability and oversight in privatized foster care.
+Fostering Profits is an example of the loss of accountability and oversight in privatized foster care.
 In this case, Bill Torrey the Milam County district attorney was outraged when prosecuting a horrible murder of a foster child by her foster parents.
 The foster parents were fostering for a giant corporation called National Mentor Holdings which had turned the field of foster care into a cash cow.
 Torrey remarked on the following regarding privatized foster care: